 When you are able to show your strengths well, demonstrate understanding of your weaknesses, and also project confidence, you are truly well-rounded.

-- You confidently know what jobs to take and feel empowered to pass on the ones that will be a struggle.
+- You confidently know what jobs to take and feel empowered to pass on the ones that are not a good fit

-- You understand what work requires more study and learning and what you can take on without any thought at all.
+- You understand which work requires more study and learning and what you can take on now because you have confidence in your skills

-- You can take on challenges with openness and transparency and feel comfortable asking for support in areas you know are not your strengths.
+- You can take on challenges with openness and transparency and feel comfortable when you need to ask for support in areas that aren’t your strength

 You can connect with others better, build stronger work relationships, and perform at your best when you embrace the totality of what you are.

-Positive affirmation can help conquer your self-doubt by supporting you to build a negative self-talk alternative.
+Positive affirmation can help conquer your self-doubt by supporting you to build an alternative to negative self-talk.

-When you introduce a new pattern of regular words of encouragement and self-worth, personally-directed negativity no longer has a place in your internal conversation
+When you introduce a regular pattern of words based on encouragement and self-worth, personally-directed negativity no longer has a place in your internal conversation.

 You stop normalizing thoughts or words of your failure, lack of ability, or fear of new things.